 Park your car in the parking lot by Stórhöfði, but from there is and an easy, short walk to the cape.
 The problem is just standing on one's feet and not being blown away.
 Of course, it is not always windy at Stórhöfði, but it happens often.

 The big phone receiver

 There is a statue of a big phone receiver in the Westman islands by Heimaklettur rock.
 It looks like it is hanging in thin air.
 Written in Icelandic by this statue is: "Eyjamenn lögðu eigin síma með sæstreng og vígðu 1911.
 Síminn h.f. minnist þessa á aldarafmæli síma á Íslandi 2006".
 Do you need a translation?

 The people living in the Westman islands are called Eyjamenn or the Islanders.
 This term is only used for the people living on this particular island.
 So in English, this means: "The islanders on the Westman islands laid their own submarine cable and thus got a phone.
 It was inaugurated in 1911.
 The phone company Síminn h.f. commemorates this act on the 100th anniversary of the phone in Iceland in 2006".

 My mother-in-law and I by the big phone receiver

 The phone receiver was put up here in 2006, on the 100th anniversary of phones in Iceland.
 I just love statues like this one and one can take some fun photos here, f.ex. like the one above of my mother-in-law holding the receiver up to my ear ;)

-Heimaey island is beautifully decorated with murals and artwork of all kind.
+Heimaey Island is beautifully decorated with murals and artwork of all kinds.
 Apart from the amazing nature and history of the Westman islands it is a pure delight just walking around admiring the beautiful work of art and murals which can be found in so many places on the island.